tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 One of the rats, its fur half-burned off from the electrified fence and limping was making its way to the island’s shoreline.
 The ACT squad converged and let loose a fusillade of bullets at the creature.

-Many if not all the sharpshooters hit their mark, but the creature still managed to make it to the water and paddle away.
+Many of the sharpshooters hit their mark, but the creature still managed to make it to the water and paddle away.

 An ACT squad in a chopper and boat were dispatched.